Airports in Miami: A Guide to Best 10 Miami Airports

 5. Dade-Collier Training and Transition Airport

-The Dade-Collier Training and Transition Airport are located close to the line separating Collier and Miami-Dade Counties, roughly 40 miles west of Miami.
+The Dade-Collier Training and Transition Airport is close to the line separating Collier and Miami-Dade Counties, roughly 40 miles west of Miami.
 The Airport is a little bit isolated in the Everglades.
 The Airport is reachable through US-41, which travels east-west between Naples and Miami.
-There is only one runway at the 24,960-acre Airport, and fewer than 25 landings and takeoffs per day.
+There is only one runway at the 24,960-acre Airport and fewer than 25 landings and daily takeoffs.

 It has a runway (9/27) with a length of 10,499 feet and a width of 150 feet (3,200 feet and 46 meters).
 Fourteen thousand four hundred sixty-eight general aviation aircraft operations, or 39 per day, were recorded at the Airport in 2001.
 A daily average of 12 landings and takeoffs occurred at the Airport as of 2015.